Registration Policies

 What to Wear and Bring

-Kids may get messy, so make sure your child wears appropriate clothing and footwear (sneakers are best; no open-toed shoes.
-Clay is washable).
-For all camps, kids must bring a reusable tote to hold finished projects.
-We recommend canvas or nylon, roughly the size of a grocery bag.
-For wheel classes, we suggest, but do not require a one-quart bucket (such as a yogurt container) and an old towel.
+Kids may get messy, so make sure your child wears appropriate clothing and footwear (sneakers are best; no open-toed shoes.)
+For all camps, kids must bring a reusable bag to hold finished projects.

 Completed Projects

 Completed projects may be picked up one week after your camp ends; we will NOT call you when they are ready.
 We strongly recommend that you bring your child with you to help identify what they made.
-Projects left more than 4 weeks after the camp ends will be discarded.
+Projects left more than four weeks after the camp ends will be discarded.
 If you cannot pick up your child’s projects by this date, please make arrangements for someone else to pick them up.

 Other Information